opetitprestataire/label-studio/docs/source/guide/enterprise_features.md

   * Customer Success Manager: Dedicated account management
   * Professional Services: Implementation and optimization assistance
   * Labeling Services: On-demand expert labeling services augment core team, fully integrated into the platform with full visibility and governance

+See how Label Studio Enterprise can work at your organization and [contact sales](https://humansignal.com/contact-sales/).